gdcc/pyDataverse/src/pyDataverse/docs/source/user/basic-usage.rst

     >>> type(dv.json())
     <class 'str'>

-Then use :meth:`create_dataverse() <pyDataverse.api.NativeApi.create_dataverse>`, to
+Then use :meth:`create_dataverse() <pyDataverse.api.NativeApi.create_dataverse>` to
-upload the Dataverse metadata to your Dataverse instance and create an unpublished Dataverse Draft.
-You have to pass the parent Dataverse alias and the metadata as JSON (:meth:`json() <pyDataverse.models.Dataverse.json>`).
+upload the Dataverse metadata to your Dataverse instance via it's Native API and create an unpublished Dataverse Draft.
+For this, you have to pass a) the parent Dataverse alias the Dataverse is attached to and b) the metadata in Dataverse's own JSON format (:meth:`json() <pyDataverse.models.Dataverse.json>`).

 ::

     >>> resp = api.create_dataverse(":root", dv.json())
     Dataverse pyDataverse_user-guide created.

-Last, publish the Dataverse Draft with :meth:`publish_dataverse() <pyDataverse.api.NativeApi.publish_dataverse>`.
+Last, we publish the Dataverse Draft with :meth:`publish_dataverse() <pyDataverse.api.NativeApi.publish_dataverse>`.

 ::